 The primary focus in all communication and dissemination activities is on the 12 UNCHAIN urban logistics services.
 This was identified as an effective method, since if the activities emphasize the participation of the 7 cities, the focus might shift to the city specific case studies and what is achieved there, instead of seeing the project together as an innovative initiative.

-The target groups of the dissemination activities correlate to the same target group discussed above in
+The target groups of the dissemination activities correlate to the same target group discussed above in in Table 2 and 3.

 Exploitation and dissemination are highly important even after the project lifetime.
 This can ensure a long-lasting project impact and legacy, that the whole UNCHAIN partner consortium aims for.
 Dissemination and communication will in particular target potential beneficiaries, including logistics operators and their drivers, technology providers, national and local government departments and agencies, UCC/UCD managers.
 Other stakeholders include the research and academic community, citizens and environmental organisations.
 The consortium will make use of all tools provided by the EC to support the project’s dissemination and exploitation activities: